 The above shift in thinking is reflected in Scottish Pacific's SME growth index, reporting that the percentage of SMEs who look to big banks for growth funding has halved in five years, dropping from 38% to 19.5% since 2014.
 The report states;

 “The top three frustrations involve loan conditions (just over 80%), having to provide property security (79%) and loan inflexibility (73%).
 And more than 91% of SMEs would be prepared to pay a higher rate to obtain finance if they didn’t have to provide real estate security.”

 The funding environment is changing, and relationships between SMEs and lenders are evolving to match this new ecosystem.
 For Kevin Wheatley, one of Australia's top commercial brokers, the reasons behind this are obvious;

 “When you’re in this environment and institutions have tightened, this is where you have really got to apply yourself and look at where alternative funding streams can come from.”

 It is worth noting that, in the first six months of 2019, 80% of the funds Wheatley has secured for his clients have come from private sources or non-bank institutions.

 So where does this leave SMEs in a changing world where traditional banks are changing their business models?

-Those lenders and commercial brokers that focus on placing the customer at the centre of everything they do irrespective of external macroeconomic factors and events — those alternative financiers and brokers who can and do build strong relationships based on mutual integrity and honesty.
-It is these entities who Australian SMEs will be partnering with for their growth.
+Those lenders and commercial brokers that focus on placing the customer at the centre of everything they do irrespective of external macroeconomic factors and events -- those alternative financiers and brokers who can and do build strong relationships based on mutual integrity and honesty.
+It is these entities that Australian SMEs will be partnering with for their growth.